What You Need to Know about Shopify Checkout and the Subscription APIs

-Going forward, Shopify prefers subscription solutions use Shopify Checkout for processing subscription orders.
-With these changes, customer acquisition can happen through Shopify Checkout, but customers are able to continue to log into Upscribe’s, ReCharge’s, or Bold’s customer portal to manage their subscriptions.
+Going forward, Shopify prefers subscription solutions to use Shopify Checkout for processing subscription orders.
+With these changes, customer acquisition can happen through Shopify Checkout, but customers are able to continue to log into Upscribe and other third-party applications’ customer portals to manage their subscriptions.

 What Are Shopify Subscription APIs?

-Shopify introduced their Subscription APIs in October 2020.
+Shopify introduced its Subscription APIs in October 2020.
 With Shopify Subscription APIs, developers and Shopify partners are able to create custom subscription experiences within Shopify Checkout.